Would you like to receive training in ministry in a church context?

 There are ways we can sort visas for internationals to do this type of work, although we may need to sort a different financial arrangement.

 We would LOVE people from other countries to bring the Gospel to Liverpool.
-So, if you’re interested, don’t let this stop you considering an intern position, talk to us about the visa process.
+So, if you’re interested, don’t let this stop you from considering an intern position, talk to us about the visa process.
+Please get in touch with us prior to applying

 Is this going to hold back my career?